API

 DifferentiationInterface.prepare_hvpFunction

-Create a prep object that can be given to hvp and its variants.
+Create a prep object that can be given to hvp and its variants to speed them up.

 Warning